-The following changes to the Option Plan and/or Options granted thereunder may be made by the Board without the approval of Shareholders: (a) to the provisions of the Option Plan respecting the persons eligible to receive Options; (b) to the terms or conditions of vesting applicable to any Option; (c) to accelerate the expiry date or change the termination provisions of an Option; (d) to the adjustment provisions of the Option Plan; (e) to the Option Plan or any Options as necessary to comply with, satisfy or address applicable laws or regulatory requirements; (f) of a "housekeeping" nature, including, without limitation, to clarify the meaning of an existing provision of the Option Plan, correct or supplement any provision of the Plan that is inconsistent with any other provision of the Option Plan or correct any grammatical or typographical errors; (g) to the mechanics of exercise of the Options; (h) respecting the administration of the Option Plan; and (h) any other amendment to the Option Plan or any Options that does not require shareholder approval under the rules, regulations and policies of the TSX.
+The following changes to the Option Plan and/or Options granted thereunder may be made by the Board without the approval of Shareholders:

+- (i) to the provisions of the Option Plan respecting the persons eligible to receive Options; - (ii) to the terms or conditions of vesting applicable to any Option; - (iii) to accelerate the expiry date or change the termination provisions of an Option; - (iv) to the adjustment provisions of the Option Plan; - to the Option Plan or any Options as necessary to comply with, satisfy or address applicable laws or regulatory requirements; - (vi) of a "housekeeping" nature, including, without limitation, to clarify the meaning of an existing provision of the Option Plan, correct or supplement any provision of the Option Plan that is inconsistent with any other provision of the Option Plan or correct any grammatical or typographical errors; - (vii) to the mechanics of exercise of the Options; - (viii) respecting the administration of the Option Plan; and - (ix) any other amendment to the Option Plan or any Options that does not require shareholder approval under the rules, regulations and policies of the TSX.

-The following changes to the Option Plan and/or Options granted thereunder may not be made without the approval of the Shareholders: (a) to increase the percentage of Common Shares issuable under the Option Plan; (b) to increase or remove the insider participation limits set out in the Option Plan; (c) add any financial assistance provision to, or change the assignment and transferability provisions of, the Option Plan; (d) to extend the expiry date of any Option(s); (e) to reduce the exercise price of any Option(s) or otherwise effectively re-price any Option(s); (f) to the amendment provisions of the Option Plan; and (g) that otherwise require shareholder approval under the rules, regulations and policies of the TSX.
+The following changes to the Option Plan and/or Options granted thereunder may not be made without the approval of the Shareholders:

+- (i) to increase the percentage of Common Shares issuable under the Option Plan; - (ii) to increase or remove the insider participation limits set out in the Option Plan; - (iii) add any financial assistance provision to, or change the assignment and transferability provisions of, the Option Plan; - (iv) to extend the expiry date of any Option(s); - (v) to reduce the exercise price of any Option(s) or otherwise effectively re-price any Option(s); - (vi) to the amendment provisions of the Option Plan; or - (vii) that otherwise require shareholder approval under the rules, regulations and policies of the TSX.